cndreisbach/redbasic/README.md

 # RedBASIC

 RedBASIC is an implementation of [Dartmouth BASIC][] version 4, as specified in the [BASIC 4th Edition Manual, Jan 1968][manual].
-Current status: can run the first program in the manual.
+Current status: can run the first program in the manual + FOR/NEXT loops.

 [Dartmouth BASIC]: http://en.wikipedia.org/wiki/Dartmouth_BASIC
 [manual]: http://bitsavers.trailing-edge.com/pdf/dartmouth/BASIC_4th_Edition_Jan68.pdf